 Another place where the paint must be inches thick is the Bearpit, a roundabout underpass turned skate park, which gets regular –often daily- makeovers.

 Bristol street art guide > Best street artists to check out in Bristol

 This local artist mixes cartoon with surrealism, graffiti and his sense of humour.
 His odd characters are inspired by poems and song lyrics.
 His name is a tribute to the legendary writer Freedom, who was active when 3dom began painting in the streets.

-ANDY COUNCIL (UK)
+Bristol Street Art > ANDY COUNCIL (UK)

 Urban landscapes compose the structure of his either real or mythological animals.
 Sometimes they are from imaginary cities, other times from his beloved Bristol, which is represented through the iconic rows of houses and local landmarks.